mdditt2000/openshift-4-11/mulit-cluster/README.md

 ## OpenShift Multi-Cluster

 This document demonstrates OpenShift Multi-Cluster using F5 BIG-IP.
-This document focuses on **standalone deployment** using **NodePort** Container Ingress Services (CIS) is only deployed in OpenShift 4.11 cluster as shown in the diagram
+This document focuses on **standalone deployment** using **NodePort**.
+Container Ingress Services (CIS) is only deployed in OpenShift 4.11 cluster as shown in the diagram

 ![architecture](https://github.com/mdditt2000/openshift-4-11/blob/main/mulit-cluster/diagram/2023-06-14_15-14-41.png)